goshippo/shippo-ruby-client/README.md

 Look at example.rb for more code samples

-This gem has been tested with Ruby 1.8 and 2.2.
+This gem works with Ruby 2.2 and later.

 ## Documentation